andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   Whether you're interested in getting involved personally, on behalf of your community group, workplace or college, or as a business, there are many ways you can help.
-Get in touch by emailing <mailto:info@realchangerochdale.co.uk>
+Get in touch by emailing <mailto:info@realchangeguildford.co.uk>
   with any inquiries.